abbbi/qmpbackup/README.md

  qmprestore rebase --dir /tmp/backup/ide0-hd0
 ```

-During restore, the saveset chain is merged into your FULL image which then
+After rebase you will find an symlink `/tmp/backup/image`, which points to the
-contains the latest state and can be booted via QEMU again.
+latest image to use with qemu or other tools.

 `Note:` It makes sense to copy the existing backup directory to a temporary
-folder before rebasing, to not alter your existing backups.
+folder before rebasing, if you do not want to alter your existing backups.

 Using the `--until` option rollback to a specific incremental point in
 time is possible: